infinum/frontend-handbook/JavaScript/Angular.md

   - environment.staging.ts
   - environment.ts

-## Presentational and Container Components
+## Presentational and Smart/Container Components

 Design your components to be as small as possible and reuse them as much as possible.
 Philosophically, components can be split up into two types: